natalieagus/50002-2022/_notes/e_sequentiallogic.md

 - Eventually, the value of $$V_{out_N}$$ after certain N loops traversal tends towards the **stable** low indicated by the teal circle on the left.
 - In summary, **during each loop $$i$$, $$V_{out_i}$$ produced is always *less* than $$V_{in_i}$$**, and thus after a few loops, the final value of $$V_{out}$$  tends towards the *teal* point of the left.

-	> *The little note at the figure above illustrates this scenario too.*
+	> *The little note in gray box at the figure above illustrates this scenario too.*

 Otherwise, if the initial value of $$V_{in}$$ is well above $$V_m$$, then the opposite applies and the final value of $$V_{out}$$ after N loops will tend towards the stable high indicated by the teal circle on the right, since $$V_{out_i}$$ is always greater than $$V_{in_i}$$ at each loop $$i$$.